ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    returned, they are all discarded.
 If a single record remains and it contains a "psd=n" tag, stop.

-3. Determine the target for additional queries (if needed; see the note in (#identifier-alignment-evaluation)), using steps 4 through 8 below.

-4. Break the subject DNS domain name into a set of ordered labels.
+3. Break the subject DNS domain name into a set of ordered labels.
 Assign the count of labels to "x", and number the labels from right to left; e.g., for "a.mail.example.com", "x" would be assigned the value 4, "com" would be label 1, "example" would be label 2, "mail" would be label 3, and so forth.

-5. If x < 8, remove the left-most (highest-numbered) label from the subject domain.
+4. If x < 8, remove the left-most (highest-numbered) label from the subject domain.
 If x >= 8, remove the left-most (highest-numbered) labels from the subject domain until 7 labels remain.
 The resulting DNS domain name is the new target for the next lookup.

-6. Query the DNS for a DMARC Policy Record at the DNS domain name matching this new target.
+5. Query the DNS for a DMARC Policy Record at the DNS domain name matching this new target.
 A possibly empty set of records is returned.

-7. Records that do not start with a "v" tag that identifies the current version of DMARC are discarded.
+6. Records that do not start with a "v" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC Policy Records are returned for a single target, they are all discarded.
 If a single record remains and it contains a "psd=n" or "psd=y" tag, stop.

-8. Determine the target for the next query by removing the left-most label from the target of the previous query.
-Repeat steps 6, 7, and 8 until the process stops or there are no more labels remaining.
+7. Determine the target for the next query by removing the left-most label from the target of the previous query.
+Repeat steps 5, 6, and 7 until the process stops or there are no more labels remaining.

 To illustrate, for a message with the arbitrary Author Domain of